telerik/maui-docs/controls/chart/chart-nullvalues.md

 In case of Cartesian Series that require X and Y axes (Line, Area, Bar, and so on), the Chart represents `null` data points with an empty space or gap.
 In case of other chart types (Pie or Donut), these data points are not visualized.

-The following example demonstrates a data-bound scenario where nullable `double` type is used.
+The following example demonstrates a data-bound scenario where a nullable `double` type is used.

 1. First, create a `ViewModel` with a collection of `CategoryItems` objects, where a few of the items have null values: